Aleksandar Kolarov: Inter Milan

-Retirement

 On 19 June 2022, Kolarov announced his retirement from professional football.

 International career

-Kolarov was a part of the successful Serbia under-21 side which reached the final of the 2007 U-21 Championships held in the Netherlands.
+Kolarov was a part of the successful Serbia under-21 side which reached the final of the 2007 UEFA European Under-21 Championship held in the Netherlands.
 As a key member of that side, Kolarov was named in the UEFA Team of the tournament.
 In the semi-final clash with Belgium, he scored a free-kick from long range.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage matches against Ghana and Germany.

 Kolarov played a major roles in UEFA Euro 2012 qualifiers and friendlies.
 Kolarov was eventually rewarded for an impressive 2011 with the Serbian Footballer of the Year award.

 On 11 September 2012, Kolarov scored his first goal for Serbia during a 6–1 win against Wales in a 2014 World Cup qualifier.
 On 7 June 2013, he scored from a free kick against Belgium in a 2014 World Cup qualifier.

+After a 2014 World Cup qualifier against Macedonia on 15 October 2013, an image of completely naked Kolarov, accompanied by Filip Đorđević and Nenad Tomović, leaked after a fan sneaked into the dressing room.

 On 7 September 2014, he scored the equalizer in a 1–1 draw with France.

 Having helped Serbia qualify for the 2018 FIFA World Cup, their first international tournament for eight years, he was also included in the final 23-man squad for that competition.
 Kolarov scored the only goal of their opening match against Costa Rica from a free kick.
 He captained Serbia in all three group stage matches.

 Style of play

-Although primarily a left-back, Kolarov could also operate as a centre-back and anywhere along the left flank and was known for his overlapping attacking runs on the wing, his powerful ball-striking ability with his left foot, and his accuracy from free kicks.
+Although primarily a left-back, Kolarov could also operate as a centre-back and anywhere along the left flank.
+Despite not being gifted with significant pace, he was known for his overlapping attacking runs on the wing, as well as his passing, crossing, and powerful ball-striking ability with his left foot, and his accuracy from free kicks.